jayxdev/rice-plant-disease-detection/README.md

 # Installation Guide

 ## Overview
 This guide provides step-by-step instructions to set up and install the Automated Rice Plant Disease Detection project.
-This project uses image processing and machine learning techniques to detect diseases in rice plants, with an integrated mobile application for real-time diagnosis.
+This project uses image processing and machine learning techniques to detect diseases in rice plants, with an integrated web application for real-time diagnosis.

 ## Table of Contents
 - [Prerequisites](#prerequisites)